Posted by Locus Product Team

 Applying AI in water resource prediction, management and monitoring can help to ameliorate the global water crisis by reducing or eliminating waste, as well as lowering costs and lessening environmental impacts.

-Parts 2-4 of the blog series will be released shortly to complete the overview of Big Data, Iot, AI and multitenancy.
+Parts two, three, and four of this blog series complete the overview of Big Data, Iot, AI and multi-tenancy.
 We look forward to feedback on our ideas and are interested in hearing where others see the future of AI in EHS software – contact us for more discussion or ideas!